 For further information: http://club-iriv-paris.blogspot.fr/

-The fourth promotion of the action (2017) Volunteering to enhance success at school is implemented with a meeting of information offered the 30th of September 2016 together with the two new tutors, former participants of the promotion 2015 who will work with new students coming from the College Blaise Pascal.
-The promotion 2017 is supported by the Opera of Massy which will welcome the students.
+The fourth promotion of the action (2017) Volunteering to enhance success at school is implemented together with the College Blaise Pascal and the Opera of Massy which will welcome the students.

 For further information on the action : http://sas-essonne.blogspot.fr/

 Initiated by the Collège Blaise Pascal (Massy, Essonne) together with iriv conseil, the project Schola - an Erasmus + project selected in 2016- gathers a European team in France (leader), Belgium (Karel De Grote Hogeschool, Anvers), Italy (Universita degli Studi di Perugia, Pérouse), Slovenia (ZRC-SAZU), and Poland (University of Jagiellonski, Cracow).
 The Schola project aims at offering new approaches to strengthen the education and training paths of prospective and practicing educators/youth workers ; equipping them with all competences and skills needed to deliver high quality services and address increasingly diverse needs e.g those posed by multicultural societies.
 It is an innovative project aiming to reduce disparities in learning outcomes affecting learners from disadvantaged backgrounds/with fewer opportunities.

 For further information on the project: www.iriv-vaeb.net.